The Holocaust in France: Background

+In May 1940, the Wehrmacht invaded the Netherlands, Belgium and Luxembourg and won the Battle of France in June.
+There was a German military administration in occupied France until the Wehrmacht had to withdraw after the Battle of Normandy.

-In the summer of 1940, around 700,000 Jews lived in French-ruled territory, of which 400,000 lived in French Algeria, then an integral part of France, and in the two French protectorates of Tunisia and Morocco.
+In 1940, around 700,000 Jews lived in French-ruled territory, of which 400,000 lived in French Algeria, then an integral part of France, and in the French protectorates of Tunisia and Morocco.

 On the eve of World War II, Metropolitan France had a population of over 300,000 Jews, around 200,000 of whom lived in Paris.
-France also hosted a large population of foreign Jews who had fled persecutions in Germany.
+France also hosted a large population of foreign Jews who had fled persecution in Nazi Germany.
 By 1939, the Jewish population had increased to 330,000 due in part to the refusal of the United States and the United Kingdom to accept any more Jewish refugees following the Évian Conference.
-After the German occupation of Belgium and the Netherlands in 1940, Metropolitan France received a new wave of Jewish immigrants and its Jewish population peaked at 340,000 individuals.
+During the German occupation of the Netherlands and of Belgium in May 1940, Metropolitan France received a new wave of Jewish immigrants and its Jewish population peaked at 340,000 individuals.

-At the declaration of World War II, French Jews were mobilized into the French military like all their compatriots, and as in 1914, a significant number of foreign Jews enlisted in regiments of foreign volunteers.
+When World War II was declared, French Jews were mobilized into the French military like all their compatriots, and as in 1914, a significant number of foreign Jews enlisted in regiments of foreign volunteers.

 Jewish refugees from Germany were interned as enemy aliens together with other German citizens.
 In general, the Jewish population of France was confident in the ability of France to defend them against the occupiers, but some, particularly from Alsace and the Moselle regions, fled westwards into the unoccupied zone from July 1940.

-The armistice of 22 June 1940, signed between the Third Reich and the government of Marshal Philippe Pétain, did not contain any overtly anti-Jewish clauses, but it did indicate that the Germans intended the racial order existent in Germany since 1935 to spread to Metropolitan France and its overseas territories:
+The armistice of 22 June 1940, signed between the Third Reich and the government of Marshal Philippe Pétain, did not contain any overtly anti-Jewish clauses, but it did indicate that the Hitler regime intended the race laws existing in Germany since autumn 1935 to spread to Metropolitan France and its overseas territories: